dnolan1993/machinery_world_/README.md

 ### Images
 <ul>
     <li>
-    All images throughout the site are of construction machinery, as it is a construction equipment based theme park.
-I tried to us the most eye catching pictures I could find of the machinery that would best display how the machinery operated and to catch the eye of the user.
+    All images throughout the site are of construction machinery, as it is a construction equipment-based theme park.
+I tried to use the most eye-catching pictures I could find of the machinery that would best display how the machinery operated and catch the eye of the user.
     </li>
 </ul>